bluedust27/Symphony/README.md

 	b.
 Run using mvn spring-boot:run

 The application will start running with default settings at: **http://localhost:8080**
-## Deploying on a AWS cloud instance
-TBD

 ## Testing
 Running load tests against this application using Jmeter.